EXPLAINER: Will lawmakers dig into Kristi Noem, appraisers?

 At first glance, the first item of business for the Legislature’s Government Operations and Audit Committee on Thursday appears routine: “Department of Labor and Regulation to discuss the Appraiser Certification Program.”

-But it could have a big impact for the Republican governor.
-She has come under scrutiny after The Associated Press reported that she held a meeting in her office last year that included her daughter, Kassidy Peters, and the director of the Appraiser Certification Program, which had moved days earlier to deny Peters’ application for a license.
+But it could have a big impact for the Republican governor, who has generated speculation about a possible 2024 White House bid.
+Noem has come under scrutiny after The Associated Press reported that she held a meeting in her office last year that included her daughter, Kassidy Peters, and the director of the Appraiser Certification Program, which had moved days earlier to deny Peters’ application for a license.
 Peters received her certification four months later.

 Here’s what to know about the committee’s meeting: